tbranyen/backbone-boilerplate/README.md

 # may need to gain elevated privileges using something like `sudo`.
 npm install grunt-cli -g

+# To run the build process, run the default Grunt task.
+grunt

-# To test the build process works, try running the following command.
+# To test that the build process works.
-grunt release
+grunt server:release
 ```

 ## License ##